 There is too much to write here about how to get better at cold calling.
 But it is important that you include this method in your repertoire, and that you build your competency in picking up the phone and scheduling an appointment.

 Cold calling remains one of the fastest ways to open relationships and schedule appointments, and the very best salespeople are the very best at cold calling.
 Of course, they are also great at other forms of prospecting, but you should never let cold calling fall to the wayside.
 If you do it regularly, you’ll find that it offers the greatest return on investment.
 And the more you do it, the better you will become.

 7. Nurture Relationships Over Time

 Write a nurturing plan.
-What will you do to create value for your dream clients even before they decide to set an appointment with you?
+What will you do to create value for your potential customer even before they decide to set an appointment with you?
 How often will you call?
 How often will they receive something from you?
 What will they receive?
 What will it say about you?
 How will it create trust?
 Knowing your plan ahead of time will help give you the confidence you need to achieve results.